iSPIRT/ppl/zok/README.md

                                   zokrates compute-witness -a 0 1 2 3 4 5 6 7 8 9 10 11 12 13
                                   zokrates generate-proof
                                   zokrates verify
+                                  cp witness witness_gen_14

-        grepping on "out" in the two witness files confirms the same poseidon hash tree output for the same.
+        grepping on "out" in the two witness files witness_14 and witness_gen_14 confirms the same poseidon hash tree output for the same.

         Other such manual-generated .zoks and witnesses are : case_41.zok, witness_41, gen_pos_41.zok, witness_gen_41